 As home to one of the world’s best gastronomic scenes, San Sebastian’s culture revolves largely around food.

-This beautiful beachside city is foodie heaven.
+This beautiful beachside city is foodie heaven, as is the entire Basque Country.
 From classic pintxos bars to Michelin-starred locales, the city itself is a true feast.
 To get the full experience, you definitely have to try to eat like a local in San Sebastian!
 Here are six things to know before you head out on your pintxos crawl.

 1. Forget about tapas

 Elsewhere in Spain, you might spend an evening eating tapas.
 Not in San Sebastian!
 Here, they’re called “pintxos,” and they’re wildly different from the tapas you might be familiar with.
 Pintxos typically include several ingredients piled high on a slice of homemade bread, all held together by a toothpick.
 Despite being served in no-frills, basic bars, pintxos are very high quality and often quite gourmet.
 While you’ll find some classic pintxos just about everywhere, each bar has its own unique specialties, which leads us to our second point…

 Want to truly eat like a local in San Sebastian?
 Don’t just hang out in the same bar the whole night.
 Most locals will enjoy a couple of pintxos and drinks at one bar before paying their tab and heading on to the next.
 And, of course, bars tend to get more packed as the night goes on.
 You might be lucky enough to snag a seat at your first stop, but as you continue your pintxos crawl from bar to bar, expect to stand.
 It’s all part of the experience!

 You can usually check your pintxos options in two places inside any given bar.
 First, check out the selection displayed on the bar itself.
 These pintxos are served cold.
 At some bars, you can pick them up yourself; at others, you’ll need to tell the bartender what you want and he or she will put your pintxos on a plate for you.